-Both stakeholder and community member survey respondents chose health screenings such as mammograms, colonoscopies vision exams, and cholesterol checks, annual checkups for adults and well child visits, and immunizations for flu, Tdap, MMR, and COVID-19 as being important to the health of adults in their communities.
-Stakeholders and community members chose the same topfive items that are important to the health of children.
-Respondents chose well visits for adults and children, immunizations, access to fresh food, healthy eating, and exercise.
+Both stakeholder and community member survey respondents chose health screenings such as mammograms, colonoscopies vision exams, and cholesterol checks, annual checkups for adults and well child visits, and immunizations such as for Flu, Tdap, MMR, and COVID-19 as being important to the health of adults in their communities.
+Stakeholders and community members chose the same top five items that are important to the health of children.
+Respondents chose annual checkups and well child visits, immunizations, access to fresh food, healthy eating, and exercise.